fuziki/UnityPluginXcodeTemplate/README.md

 This should result in `SwiftPmPlugin.bundle` being generated in `Build`.
 Copy the built bundle into your Unity project's `Assets/Plugins/masOS`.
+Need to restart unity to load the new bundle.

 # Swift Interface Example for Unity